 Comparison shop your options.
 Invoice factoring companies pay the bulk of what the invoices are worth up front (typically around 80-percent) with the remainder (minus fees) paid when all the factored invoices are paid.

 Different options will suit different businesses and different types of invoices.
-An invoice factoring agreement that offers you a greater cash supply up front (such as 90-percent in the first payment) but that has less advantageous rates that draw from the second payment over time can suit a business with invoices to factor that are all due in the near future.
+An invoice factoring agreement that offers you a greater cash supply up front (such as 90-percent in the first payment) but that has less advantageous rates that draw from the second payment over time can suit a business with invoices to factor that are all due shortly.

 Invoice factoring may sound complicated, but once you understand its mechanisms, it becomes a powerful tool.
 It can increase your operating or investment budget quickly and often with a more favourable fee structure than lending can.
 Take it step by step, and make sure the factoring company is willing to explain how the details work.
 The more you understand it, the more powerful it can become for your company.